Vizion Motorsports

-Vizion Motorsports (formerly NextGen Motorsports) was an American professional stock car racing team that last competed in the NASCAR Gander RV & Outdoors Truck Series and the ARCA Menards Series.
+Vizion Motorsports (formerly NextGen Motorsports) was an American professional stock car racing team, active between 2017 and 2019, that last competed in the NASCAR Gander RV & Outdoors Truck Series and the ARCA Menards Series.
 In the Truck Series, the team currently fielded a Toyota Tundra part-time for Josh White and in the ARCA Menards Series, the team fielded the No. 36 Toyota part-time for Josh White as well as the No. 35 Toyota.
 The team (when it was known as NextGen Motorsports) had also competed in the ARCA Menards Series East and NASCAR Xfinity Series in the past.

 Xfinity Series

 In 2017, the team made their first foray into the series, helping MBM Motorsports to field two of their drivers in MBM's Nos.
 13/40 cars at the road-course races: Enrique Baca at Watkins Glen and Mid-Ohio and Ernie Francis Jr. at Road America.
 Later that year, NextGen fielded an Xfinity team on their own for the first time, the No. 55 Toyota, in two races.
 Their first attempt was at Kansas in mid-October with Josh Berry, finishing 33rd.
 The second attempt was at Homestead with Matt Mills, but he did not qualify for the race, which would have been Mills fourth Xfinity start.